 Dakanachari was proved right, and a frog jumped out when they drilled a hole in the sculpture.
 Jakanachari kept his word and cut off his right hand.
 He also came to know that Dakanachari was his son.

-While this temple is somewhat similar to the main Chennakeshava Temple architecture-wise, they differ in size and embellishment.
+While this temple is somewhat similar to the main Chennakeshava Temple architecture-wise, they differ in size and decoration.
 The Kappe Chennigaraya Temple is smaller and less ornate.
 It appears like a prototype of the main temple built for experimentation.

 Another significant difference between them is the number of garbhagrihas (inner sanctums).
 Whereas the Chennakeshava Temple is an ekakuta temple (i.e., single garbhagriha temple), the Kappe Chennigaraya is a dwikuta temple, which means it has two garbhagrihas, one in the west and another in the south.
 Each garbhagriha has a corresponding entrance in front of it.
 The left image below shows the east facing entrance, which is in front of the west garbhagriha, and the right image shows the north facing entrance, which is in front of the south garbhagriha.